csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 # YRES Scheduler: Backend API

-Short intro paragraph about the purpose of the backend API, what is its purpose in the overall software, linking to frontend etc..
+The **YRES Scheduler Backend API** implements the core logic and functionality of the [YRES Scheduler](../../..) application.
+It serves as a [RESTful API](https://aws.amazon.com/what-is/restful-api/#:~:text=RESTful%20API%20is%20an%20interface,applications%20to%20perform%20various%20tasks.) with which the [YRES Frontend](../yres_scheduler_frontend/) can communicate via HTTP requests in order to support the operation of the YRES scheduler.

 ## Table of Contents
 1. [Getting Started](#getting-started)